Kubernetes Logging: A Complete Guide to Efficient Management

 Kubernetes log structures

 Because there are so many different types of logs in Kubernetes, the exact structure of Kubernetes log files varies.
+However, choosing the right log format, especially structured logging formats like JSON, is crucial for consistent log analysis and management.
 But in general, logs typically include the following structural components:

-• Log level: Log level identifies the severity of the log entries.
-For example, entries could be categorized at the info, warning or error levels.
+- Log level: Log level identifies the severity of the log entries.
+For example, entries could be categorized at the info, warningerror levels.

 In most cases, this data is sufficient for understanding not just what happened, but also for investigating the context that caused it to happen – and, by extension, for troubleshooting and remediating problems.